joagre/ratatoskr/ideas/r.md

    massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
-Jobs can create monitors and links between each other which makes it possible write supervisor jobs that are responsible to restart jobs that die due to unexpected errors (or whatever).
+Jobs can create monitors and links between each other which makes it possible write supervisor jobs that are responsible to restart a job that died due to an unexpected error (or whatever).

  * Satie is a pure functional programming language with native persistent datatypes in its core.
 All data is immutable and the